vgno/coding-standards/android/README.md

 # Automatic enforcing

+Please import the file `vg-andorid-studio-insepction-profile.xml` to all new projects.
+It will enforce a lot (but not all - [example](https://youtrack.jetbrains.com/issue/IDEA-136090)) of the rules described in the coding standards above.
+If you find discrepancies, please modify the inspection profile and uptade it in this repo.

+You import the profile by going to `Settings > Insepcitons > Import`

+Strive to get "green light" in every file (the indicator on top of the scrollbar in every file open in Android Studio)

-I am looking into enforcing these rules automatically through the use of [CheckStyle](http://checkstyle.sourceforge.net/) or semi-automatically through Android Studio Code Inspection.
-The problem is that neither are flexible enough for our standards.
-CheckStyle doesn't support the differentiation we and Google do between mutable and non-mutable final static field - in other words detecting what a *real constant* is.
-Android Studio Code Inspection on the other hand does not support [differentiating between private and public fields](https://youtrack.jetbrains.com/issue/IDEA-136090).
+I've also looked into  [CheckStyle](http://checkstyle.sourceforge.net/) for checking the code server-side.
+One problem is that CheckStyle doesn't support the differentiation we and Google do between mutable and non-mutable final static field - in other words detecting what a *real constant* is.
+We could benefit from it though, but it needs a lot of configuring.